-It’s not easy but does not have to be difficult if you approach it the right way.
-Generally, a SOX project involves operational elements (i.e. getting things done) and technical compliance.
-As compared to financial statements compliance with US GAAP, a SOX project is more operational and less technical.
-The bulk of SOX work boils down to coordinating the work of accounting, payroll, sales and other departments to ensure all proper control activities are documented, executed, and tested on time.
+It’s not easy but does not have to be difficult if one approaches it the right way.
+Generally, a SOX compliance project involves operational elements (i.e., getting things done) and technical elements.
+A lot of SOX work boils down to coordinating the work of accounting, payroll, sales and other departments to ensure all proper control activities are documented, executed, and tested on time.
+Although a SOX compliance project has technical aspects, they are generally based on common sense and, therefore, easy to understand.

 SOX Concepts and Literature

-At a very high level, COSO internal control framework is based on the following five components:
+At a high level, COSO internal control framework is based on the following five components:

 Another important source of information to consider is Audit Standard No. 5 (AS 5) published by Public Company Accounting Oversight Board (PCAOB).
 The standard is called “An Audit of Internal Control Over Financial Reporting That Is Integrated with An Audit of Financial Statements”.
 Strictly speaking, the standard applies to external audits of internal controls.
 However, it still provides a good source of knowledge of the effective system of internal controls for everyone, not just auditors.